A Look into the Parking Systems in the Philippines

 Different Types Parking Facilities:

-Parking lots – As the name suggests, parking lots are lots that are used to park cars.
+Parking lots – As the name suggests, parking lots are lots that are used to park cars and trucks.
 You can normally see these around malls or residential areas and they take up a huge amount of space.
 The parking spaces in these lots are often marked on the ground with yellow or white lines.
 Sometimes there are no marks and you just have to follow the parking bumpers that are lined up.
 These parking lots can also be used for events like music festivals.

 Parking garages – These are structures or building that were built specifically to provide parking spaces and there are many types existence